 Term Definition Path Dependence A process by which self-reinforcing feedbacks make deviation from the chosen path increasingly costly.
-67 Policy Lock-in A situation in which path dependence and/or political circumstances shape institutional decisions that are then too costly to reverse, limiting future options for policymakers and civil society.
-68 Resilience The capacity of interconnected social, economic and ecological systems to cope with a hazardous event, trend or disturbance, responding or reorganising in ways that maintain their essential function, identity and structure.
-Resilience is a positive attribute when it maintains capacity for adaptation, learning and/or transformation.
-69 Risk Risk refers to outcomes (e.g. the "potential for adverse consequences") We conceptualise risk as a function of Hazard, Exposure, Vulnerability/Capacity, and Response, which is an adapted version of the IPCC risk framework.
-70 Risk Cascade Chains of risk occurring when an adverse impact triggers a set of linked risks.
-71 S-Risks (Agential S-Risk) (including totalitarianism) Agential s-risks arise when an agent actively and intentionally wants to cause harm at a scale analogous to those covered by x-risks e.g. global.
-Agential s-risks might also arise when people harbour strong feelings of hatred towards others.
-One relevant factor is the human tendency to form tribal identities and divide the world into an ingroup and an outgroup.
-In extreme cases, such tribalism spirals into a desire to harm the other side as much as possible.
-72 Social-Technical-Ecological Feedback An interaction in which a perturbation in an integrated system that includes human societies and ecosystems quantity causes a change in a second and the change in the second quantity ultimately leads to an additional change in the first.
-A negative feedback is one in which the initial perturbation is weakened by the changes it causes; a positive feedback is one in which the initial perturbation is enhanced.
-The initial perturbation can either be externally forced or arise as part of internal variability.
-The system's structure is characterised by reciprocal feedbacks, emphasising that humans must be seen as a part of, not apart from, nature.
-73 Societal Collapse Significant sociopolitical fragmentation and/or state failure along with the relatively rapid, enduring, and significant loss of capital, and systems identity; this can lead to large-scale increases in mortality and morbidity.
-For example, a rapid loss of societal complexity.
-Societal Fragility The potential for smaller damages to spiral into global catastrophic or extinction risk due to societal vulnerabilities, risk cascades, and maladaptive responses.
-Systemic Risk The potential for individual disruptions or failures to cascade into a system-wide failure.
-74 Technological Risks Technological risks come from the rapid development and deployment of new technologies, with limited protocols governing their use.
-The ever-increasing intertwining of technologies with the critical functioning of societies is exposing populations to direct domestic threats, including those that seek to shatter societal functioning.
-Alongside a rise in cybercrime, attempts to disrupt critical technology-enabled resources and services will become more common, with attacks anticipated against agriculture and water, financial systems, public security, transport, energy and domestic, space-based and undersea communication infrastructure.
-75 Table continues on next page 27
+1 Policy Lock-in A situation in which path dependence and/or political circumstances shape institution decisions that are then too costly to reverse, limiting future options for policymakers civil society. onal s and Resilience The capacity of interconnected social, economic and ecological systems to cope wi hazardous event, trend or disturbance, responding or reorganising in ways that mai their essential function, identity and structure.
+Resilience is a positive attribute wher maintains capacity for adaptation, learning and/or transformation. th a intain n it Risk Risk refers to outcomes (e.g. the "potential for adverse consequences") We conceprisk as a function of Hazard, Exposure, Vulnerability/Capacity, and Response, whic adapted version of the IPCC risk framework. tualise h is an Risk Cascade Chains of risk occurring when an adverse impact triggers a set of linked risks.
+S-Risks (Agential S-Risk) (including totalitarianism) Agential s-risks arise when an agent actively and intentionally wants to cause harm scale analogous to those covered by x-risks e.g. global.
+Agential s-risks might also when people harbour strong feelings of hatred towards others.
+One relevant factor is human tendency to form tribal identities and divide the world into an ingroup and an outgroup.
+In extreme cases, such tribalism spirals into a desire to harm the other sigmuch as possible. at a arise is the n de as Social-Technical-Ecological Feedback An interaction in which a perturbation in an integrated system that includes human societies and ecosystems quantity causes a change in a second and the change in second quantity ultimately leads to an additional change in the first.
+A negative feed one in which the initial perturbation is weakened by the changes it causes; a positiv feedback is one in which the initial perturbation is enhanced.
+The initial perturbation either be externally forced or arise as part of internal variability. the Iback is re 1 can humans must be seen as a part of, not apart nom, nature.
+Societal Collapse Significant sociopolitical fragmentation and/or state failure along with the relatively enduring, and significant loss of capital, and systems identity; this can lead to large increases in mortality and morbidity.
+For example, a rapid loss of societal complexit rapid, -scale y.
+Societal Fragility The potential for smaller damages to spiral into global catastrophic or extinction risk societal vulnerabilities, risk cascades, and maladaptive responses. k due to Systemic Risk The potential for individual disruptions or failures to cascade into a system-wide fail ure.
+Technological Risks Technological risks come from the rapid development and deployment of new technologies, with limited protocols governing their use.
+The ever-increasing intertwo f technologies with the critical functioning of societies is exposing populations to d domestic threats, including those that seek to shatter societal functioning.
+Alongsid in cybercrime, attempts to disrupt critical technology-enabled resources and service become more common, with attacks anticipated against agriculture and water, final systems, public security, transport, energy and domestic, space-based and unders communication infrastructure. vining lirect le a rise es will ncial ea Table continues on next page27